ff0000-ad-tech/wp-creative-server/README.md

 The spawned webpack scripts are connected to the reactive view over an RPC pipe of the stdout/stderr of each script, providing low-latency indication of 1) busy-state, 2) error-state, 3) last update time, and 4) a link to run the command in a shell manually.

 ### Creative Server
-Enables navigation & preview of assets/outputs
+Enables navigation & preview of assets/outputs.
+- Run compiled units in browswer
+- Open any path in associated editor app
+- Link any path out to the system file manager

 ## Banner Production, Tech Challenges